apache/orc/site/specification/ORCv0.md

 * Run - a sequence of at least 3 identical values
 * Literals - a sequence of non-identical values

-The first byte of each group of values is a header than determines whether it is a run (value between 0 to 127) or literal list (value between -128 to -1).
+The first byte of each group of values is a header that determines whether it is a run (value between 0 to 127) or literal list (value between -128 to -1).
 For runs, the control byte is the length of the run minus the length of the minimal run (3) and the control byte for